SmithBradleyC/jsPsych_Online_Experiments/README.md

 - You will also need to put the client-side_URL into the debriefing form for those participants who decline to participate during the consent phase of the experiment

 #### Saving and unpacking FireBase data

+If you've followed these instructions, your data is saved to your realtime data base on Google FireBase.
+You can view the data and download it straight from the FireBase website.
+However, I've found it much easier to download it through an R package.

+- In your local repository, open the R folder, then open the analysis folder, then open the pull_firedata.R file
+- If you haven't already, replace the projectURL and secretKey with the one for your project
+- Assuming you have cloned this repository and opened the R Project you should be able to run the code found in pull_firedata.R (select all code and press "Run")
+- It will download a .json file with all the data to the repositories data folder
+- Then it will unpack that .json file (not completely unpack it, but most of the way) and save it as a .csv file in the data folder
+- It will also tell you how many participants have completed the experiment

+- To further unpack the data, open the data_analysis.R file (in the R/analysis folder)
+- This file is more personalized to the example experiment, It will completely unpack the data and summarize it into one line per participant
+- Then save that dataframe as "summarized_data.csv" in the data folder of the repository
+- The additional unpacking is to pull out all of the survey data (see comments in the .R file for an explanation)

 ### General Tips